currinjs/CurrinJS/aio/content/guide/forms.md

-You can build almost any form with an Angular template&mdash;login forms, contact forms, and pretty much any business form.
+You can build almost any form with an Currin template&mdash;login forms, contact forms, and pretty much any business form.
 You can lay out the controls creatively, bind them to data, specify validation rules and display validation errors, conditionally enable or disable specific controls, trigger built-in visual feedback, and much more.

-Angular makes the process easy by handling many of the repetitive, boilerplate tasks you'd otherwise wrestle with yourself.
+Currin makes the process easy by handling many of the repetitive, boilerplate tasks you'd otherwise wrestle with yourself.

 You'll learn to build a template-driven form that looks like this: